aws/aws-nitro-enclaves-sdk-c/docs/kmstool.md

 From this point forward, all steps are the same, except that you will not be able to connect to the console of the enclave.

+## kmstool-enclave-cli
+There is a rewrite version of **kmstool-enclave** that run as a standalone application, which can directly interact with different application running in an enclave.
+See more detail in `bin/kmstool-enclave-cli`